-Forty-five public submissions were received in relation to this application, of which only four were supportive.
-Those opposing the application did so primarily on the basis that they perceive GM food to be unsafe.
-The food safety concerns raised in submissions have been addressed by the draft safety assessment report.
+ANZFA undertook two rounds of public consultation in relation to this application and a total of 68 submissions were received overall -45 submissions in the first round and 23 submissions in the second round.
+The majority of submissions were not supportive.
+Those opposing the application did so primarily on the basis that they perceive GM food to be unsafe or environmentally unsound.
+The food safety concerns raised in submissions have been addressed by the safety assessment report.